Andrey Pozharskiy/Shutterstock.com

 Today, the CE mark appears on countless products traded within the EEA.
 It indicates that a product has been assessed by the manufacturer and meets EU safety, health, and environmental protection standards.

-What do businesses and consumers gain from it?
+CE mark: what do businesses and consumers gain from it?

 The CE marking offers significant benefits to both businesses and consumers.
 For businesses, products with the CE marking can be traded within the EEA without facing additional trade barriers or restrictions.